Applying to UC Irvine Law - Transfer JD

 To apply for admission as a transfer student, you must possess your bachelor’s degree from a regionally accredited institution of higher education.
 The accredited institution must be listed on the U.S. Department of Education’s database.
 You must also have completed (or be in the process of completing) one year of law study at an ABA-accredited law school.
 In terms of your law school education, the following should be true:

-- Fewer than 5 years have elapsed since the student last attended law school
+• Fewer than 5 years have elapsed since you last attended law school

 Students from law schools that are only state-approved are not eligible for transfer admission and are only eligible to apply for 1L admission without advanced standing.